How to Prevent Food Allergies

 And FYI, lactose intolerance is actually NOT common in babies and typically only starts showing up after age three in children.
-So, if there is something going on with your baby’s poop or otherwise, it is best to seek out help from a IBCLC.
+If there is something going on with your baby’s poop, it is best to seek out help from a IBCLC.

-Here are the latest and evidence-based recommendations about how to prevent food allergies:
+The latest and most evidence-based recommendations for how to prevent food allergies:

-2. As of 2019, the American Academy of Pediatrics, NIH, and WHO all recommend offering a wide variety of foods, including those from the big 8, at 6 months of age.
+2. As of 2019, the American Academy of Pediatrics, NIH, and WHO all recommend offering a wide variety of foods.
+These recommendations include those from the big 8, at 6 months of age.
 Begin to offer solid foods to baby, one new food every 2-3 days, so that by slight chance there is a reaction, you can know exactly which food may be related.
-And yes these foods can include things like peanut butter, eggs, soy, fish, and cows milk products like butter and cheese and yogurt.
+And yes these foods can include things like peanut butter, eggs, soy, fish, and dairy products.

 3. The benefits of exposing baby to foods early is that yes, it may help your baby to build tolerance to food antigens (i.e., help prevent food allergies).
-And the chance of possible allergic reaction is majorly outweighed by the nutritional benefits of foods like peanut butter, nut butter, fish, and eggs that provide good sources of protein, fatty acids, and choline.
+The chance of a possible allergic reaction is majorly outweighed by the nutritional benefits of foods.
+Foods like nut butter, fish, and eggs provide good sources of protein, fatty acids, and choline.

 And if your baby is tolerating these foods from the big 8 well, continue to offer them regularly.
 This will help your baby maintain tolerance to these foods and prevent an allergy from developing.